aniruddhawrites/aniruddhawrites.github.io/_posts/2026-08-27-when-fast-ingestion-creates-slow-analytics.md

 The fix is not "use Iceberg."
 It's the deliberate combination of appropriate ingestion behavior, an appropriate physical file format, sensible file sizing tuned to the actual workload, a compaction process that runs on a cadence matched to real accumulation and freshness needs, and a metadata-aware table management layer introduced when — and only when — the dataset's lifecycle actually justifies it.

 Design the way data arrives for ingestion.
 Design the way data is stored for analytics.
 And reach for a table format when the lifecycle of that analytical data genuinely demands one — not because it's the technology attached to the fastest-sounding benchmark number you've seen.

+> Although this reference architecture uses Amazon Redshift Spectrum as the analytical consumer, the underlying lesson is broader: analytical engines pay a price when the physical organization of lake data is optimized exclusively for ingestion.

 ---